config-i1/greybox/cran-comments.md

 0 errors | 0 warnings | 0 note

 ## Downstream dependencies
 I have also run R CMD check on reverse dependencies of greybox (which only includes smooth package for now).
+Everything is fine.
 Checks on Linux are totally fine (no NOTEs, WARNINGs or ERRORs at all), but Windows gives a NOTE about doMC, which is not available for Windows (for obvious reasons), but is included in suggested packages of greybox.